prizalmarinez/prizalmarinez/README.md

 ### Hi there, I'm Priz  👋

-## I'm a Full-Stack Web Developer, Photographer, and a little bit of Graphic designer!
+## I'm a Full-Stack Web Developer, Photographer, and Graphic designer!

 - 🔭 I’m currently working on my SASS Startup
 - 🌱 I’m currently learning Javascript Frameworks
 - 👯 I’m looking to collaborate on ReactJs
 - 💬 Ask me about Anything